 Several text amendments are required to be made to the Town's Development Control Bylaw.
 A report from Hope Parnham of DV8 Consulting was circulated at the April Town Council meeting.
-Direction was provided to the CAO to move forward with the scheduling of a Public meeting as per the requirements of the Planning Act.
-To date, staff have not scheduled the public meeting.
+Direction was provided to the CAO to move forward with the scheduling of a public meeting as per the requirements of the Planning Act.
+Staff are proposing June 9, 2016 at 6:30 pm as a potential date for the public meeting.